vossenv/pt-configuration/README.md

 To start the service, run 'sudo service pt_service_1 start' Check the status with 'sudo service pt_service_1 status'.
 If you see a java error, please ensure java is installed.

-Profit Trailer will run on port 8081 at first startup - you must change the port to 9090 from within the UI.
+Profit Trailer will run on port 8081 or 8082 at first startup - you can change the port from within the UI.
 For more commands and usage, see /ptconfig/pt_service_1/usage.txt
 ```